sorenlouv/react-redux-request/README.md

 [![NPM version](https://img.shields.io/npm/v/react-redux-request.svg)](https://www.npmjs.com/package/react-redux-request)
 [![dependencies Status](https://david-dm.org/sqren/react-redux-request/status.svg)](https://david-dm.org/sqren/react-redux-request)

-Redux is great for handling application state but can result in a lot of boilerplate when it comes to data fetching.
-This component aims to reduce this boilerplate, and help you keep your components stateless.
+Redux is great for handling application state but requires a lot of generic boilerplate when it comes to data fetching: action creators, reducers, thunks/sagas and connected, stateful components.
+`react-redux-request` is a simple component that will fetch data, store it in Redux, and render it via a render prop.

+**Advantages over similar approaches:**

+* Integrates seamlessly with Redux
+* BYOD (Bring-Your-Own-Datafetcher): no assumptions are made about how you fetch data.
+Just supply an async function, and the `react-redux-request` will call it and handle the resolve/rejected values.
+* Uses render props rather than higher-order-components (HOC)

 [Demo on Codesandbox](https://codesandbox.io/s/64l7r47myn)